jklsnt/taproot3/src/cs/computer_security/KBxForensicsRetpt2.md

 *Plane 0 from stegsolve of the red, green, blue, and alpha channels.*
 If you look closely at the third image -- the blue plane, and *only* the blue plane -- there is a little white spot under the right ear and the new block.
 ![[Pasted image 20211123235431.png]]
-With this discovery, I realized that not all the image necessarily had a message encoded.
+With this discovery, I realized that not all of the image necessarily had a message encoded.
 Instead, only a segment could have an encoded message.
 Admittedly, in hindsight, this realization seems quite obvious.

 Next was to find the location of the encoded section and separate it from the rest of the image.
-I crudely attempted this by simply measuring how many pixels down the bottom of the white dot I found under the right ear was from the top of the image.
+I crudely attempted this by simply measuring how many pixels down from the top the bottom of the white dot I found under the right ear was.
 I got a measurement of 191.
 Multiplying this by our width, 480, we get 91680.
 Thus, if all else is correct, we know that the encoded region only starts after 91680 pixels.
 Once again, armed with new knowledge, I went back to decoding.

 With a new [bit-processing](https://stackoverflow.com/questions/21220916/writing-bits-to-a-binary-file) function, which simply wrote the bytes to a file,
 ```py